citypay/citypay-api-client-dotnet/docs/CardHolderAccountApi.md

 Charge

 A charge process obtains an authorisation using a tokenised value which represents a stored card  on a card holder account.
 A card must previously be registered by calling `/account-register-card` with the card details  or retrieved using `/account-retrieve`  Tokens are generated whenever a previously registered list of cards are retrieved.
 Each token has, by design a  relatively short time to live of 30 minutes.
 This is both to safe guard the merchant and card holder from  replay attacks.
 Tokens are also restricted to your account, preventing malicious actors from stealing details for use elsewhere.
 If a token is reused after it has expired it will be rejected and a new token will be required.
-Tokenisation can be used for   - repeat authorisations on a previously stored card - easy authorisations just requiring CSC values to be entered - can be used for credential on file style payments - can require full 3-D Secure authentication to retain the liability shift - wallet style usage.
+Tokenisation can be used for   - repeat authorisations on a previously stored card - easy authorisations just requiring CSC values to be entered - can be used for credential on file style payments - can require full 3-D Secure authentication to retain the liability shift - wallet style usage    _Should an account be used with 3DSv2, the card holder name should also be stored alongside the card as this is a required field with both Visa and MasterCard for risk analysis._.

 ### Example
 ```csharp